richmahn/en_tn/luk/05/intro.md

 ##### "Son of Man" #####

 Jesus refers to himself as the "Son of Man" in this passage.
-It may not be possible in every language to have someone speaking in the third person about himself.
+Some languages may not allow a person to refer to himself in the third person.
 (See: [[rc://en/tw/dict/bible/kt/sonofman]])

 ## Links: ##